PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ## Managing Global concurrency limits and rate limits

-You can create, read, edit and delete concurrency limits via the Prefect UI.
+You can create, read, edit, and delete concurrency limits via the Prefect UI.

 When creating a concurrency limit, you can specify the following parameters: